 It is possible that Paul refers to the creation order in 1 Timothy 2:13 to correct a Gnostic heresy which gave Eve primacy over Adam.
 A discussion on Paul’s meaning in 1 Timothy 2:11-15 here.

 Paul also alludes to the creation order in his enigmatic teaching about worship and head covering in 1 Corinthians 11:2-12.
 (The considerable exegetical difficulties in this pericope have been widely acknowledged by theologians on both sides of the Women in Ministry and Biblical Equality debate.)
 Paul begins this passage by writing some correct, but incomplete statements, about men and women and their origins and relationships.
 He follows this up with 1 Corinthians 11:11-12 which is a more complete statement about men and women in Christ.
 [More on 1 Corinthians 11:2-16 here.]

-Complementarians assert that Eve violated “the Created Order” of male primacy and leadership, and female submission and responsiveness, by offering a piece of fruit to her husband.
-If this is the case, I violate “the Created Order” often by offering fruit to my husband.
+Complementarians assert that Eve violated “the created order” of male primacy and leadership, and female submission and responsiveness, by offering a piece of fruit to her husband.
+If this is the case, I often violate “the created order” by offering fruit to my husband.

 Kassian acknowledges that the relationship between the first man and woman was one of “unity and equality” before the fall.
-(Kassian 1990:29, my emphasis)
+(Kassian 1990:29, underline added.)